ThreatArizing/balzyCommit/README.md

 # Balzy

 This is a small game In created as a personal project.
+I started off following a youtube tutorial for the baic framework of the game mechanics https://www.youtube.com/watch?v=eI9idPTT0c4.
 The game is avaliable online at https://balzy.onrender.com/ .

 ## Hosting by Yourself